mariamills/WeFixIt-Repair/README.md

 # WeFixIt-Repair
  A front-end website built using HTML, CSS and JavaScript.
- Swiper was used to for the Pagination dynamic.
+ Swiper was used for the testimonal slider.

  Screenshot(s):